LornLeo/Ordering-system/README.md

 # Ordering-system
-Please only run the login file
+Please only run the login file or you may encounter an error because the programe can only run if the user log in.